Robust AC Film Capacitors for Power ElectronicsApril 03, 2017 by Dieter Burger

-In order not to thwart the efforts to achieve a world with green energy, smart homes and with decarbonized transportation, the robustness of the applied EMI- and AC- filtering Capacitors play an important role.
-If the AC Capacitors should face a degradation during operation, the electronic device might pollute the environment with inacceptable levels of EMI-noise and feed high ripple currents into the grid.
-Under such circumstances, this electronic devices could lose their acceptance in the public.
+In order not to thwart the efforts to achieve a world with green energy, smart homes, and with decarbonized transportation, the robustness of the applied EMI- and AC- filtering Capacitors play an important role.
+If the AC Capacitors should face a degradation during operation, the electronic device might pollute the environment with unacceptable levels of EMI-noise and feed high ripple currents into the grid.
+Under such circumstances, these electronic devices could lose their acceptance in the public.

 Film Capacitors on the AC-side of power electronics

 AC Film Capacitors are being used in power electronics as X- and Y- capacitors for EMI-noise suppression, or for AC-filtering to remove the switching ripple from the mains current.

 Figure 1: AC-filtering capacitors in output sine filters of inverter applications.
 The connection is between phase and neutral of the output.